DIY Do it yourself - how to conduct your own training

-Back up - If possible, professional health personnel should be available for consultation during or after the training, to respond to difficult questions or situations that may arise.
+- Back up - If possible, professional health personnel should be available for consultation during or after the training, to respond to very specific questions or situations that may arise.

-At the beginning of each day Go through the activities for the day once again to remind yourself of all that you have to do and say.
+- At the beginning of each day go through the activities for the day once again to remind yourself of all that you have to do and say.
 Go through the schedule for the day and check that you have all the materials required.
 Get to the venue at least 15 minutes before the workshop is due to begin.
-Arrange the chairs if required – a semi-circular seating arrangement might be a good idea.
+Arrange the chairs – a semi-circular seating arrangement might be a good idea.

-Closing ceremony After three days of training, with sharing, talking and getting to know each other, it is important to have a good closing of the training.
-Make a closing speech to thank everyone for participating and for sharing.
-Hand out diplomas (examples is enclosed here).
+- Closing ceremony.
+After three days of training with sharing, talking and getting to know each other, it is important to have a closing with a positive note, close any pending issue of the training, allow final remarks.
+Make a closing speech to thank everyone for participating and for sharing their knowledge and experience.
+Hand out diplomas.